dzrust/AffinityRPG/apps/rules/0.2/Rules/Hero_Creation.md

 ### Name your hero

-You must have a name or someway of being identified by others so they can grab your attention in verbal or gesture based way.
+You must have a name or some way of being identified by others so they can grab your attention in verbal or gesture based way.

 ### Determine your starting equipment